 Approve the rest in one pass, white-labeled to your firm.
 Review the 6, send the 30.

 The two-hour rebuild becomes a fifteen-minute gatekeep.
-You stay in the loop on every client, every email — the busywork is what leaves.
+You stay in the loop on every client, every email.
+The busywork is what leaves.

 No. The "extra clients possible" output is a capacity ceiling, not a forecast.
-If you don't want more clients, the freed hours can go to higher-margin work (advisory, fractional CFO retainers, year-end planning) — same math, different output line.
+If you don't want more clients, the freed hours can go to higher-margin work (advisory, fractional CFO retainers, year-end planning): same math, different output line.
 The annual revenue uplift would then come from rate uplift on existing clients, not new client volume.

-$99/client/month, billed monthly per active client, no per-seat fees — carried by your firm, or paid by the client directly for their own company; your choice, per relationship.
+$99/client/month, billed monthly per active client, no per-seat fees, carried by your firm, or paid by the client directly for their own company; your choice, per relationship.

 Then run the math the other way.
 If cash work goes from 45 min/client to 5 min/client across 22 clients, you're recovering ~14 hours a week.
 That's two days you don't have to hire for.
 Firm owners we've talked to do all three: take on a few more clients, raise rates 10–15% (the work is genuinely better), and stop hiring for cash work specifically.